alicevision/Meshroom/README.md

 ## MicMac Plugin
 [MeshroomMicMac Repository](https://github.com/alicevision/MeshroomMicMac)

-Exploratory plugin providing MicMac pipelines.
-It does not yet support the full invalidation system of Meshroom but is fully usable to adjust the pipeline and process it.
+An exploratory plugin providing MicMac pipelines.
+It does not yet support the full invalidation system of Meshroom, but is fully usable to adjust the pipeline and process it.
 MicMac is a free open-source photogrammetric software for 3D reconstruction under development at the National Institute of Geographic and Forestry Information (French Mapping Agency, IGN) and the National School of Geographic Sciences (ENSG) within the LASTIG lab.